Dr. Christoph Wagner is a partner in the Berlin office and Co-Chair of the firm’s global media group.

 - Advice to Viacom on TV and video ad sales marketing joint venture with Axel Springer.

 - Advice to Axel Springer SE, the leading German publishing company, on the acquisition of N24 Media GmbH, Germany’s largest independent news-TV channel – the most prominent media transaction in Germany in 2013.

 - Representation of Mediakraft Networks, Europe’s leading top online TV channel network, in several financing rounds.

-- Lead counsel in a number of large media and telecom transactions, including NewsCorp's acquisition and re-financing of Premiere AG/Sky Deutschland; NewsCorp's acquisition of the TV stations Vox and Tm3, as well as the TV rights to the UEFA Champions League; BSkyB's acquisition of a stake in the German pay platform Premiere; Studio Canal’s acquisition of Kinowelt and Tandem, the privatization of the Babelsberg Film Studios; NBCU’s disposition of TV channel “Das Vierte” and the subsequent sale to Disney.
+- Representation in a number of large media and telecom transactions, including Haim Saban’s acquisition of ProSiebenSat.1 Media AG, News Corp’s acquisition and re-financing of Premiere AG/Sky Deutschland; News Corp’s acquisition of the TV stations Vox and Tm3, as well as the TV rights to the UEFA Champions League; Studio Canal’s acquisition of Kinowelt and Tandem, the privatization of the Babelsberg Film Studios; NBCU’s disposition of TV channel “Das Vierte” and the subsequent sale to Disney.

 - Advice to Telefonica in the 3G spectrum auction and the acquisition of a license for 16bn DM; advice on the merger of Telefonica and Eplus; the acquisition of Versatel and a stake in Mobilcom; advice on several large cable transactions, including Tele Columbus’ acquisition of the competitors Primacom and pepcom and on pre-IPO, the disposal of the cable networks by Deutsche Telekom, the sale of Unity Media to LGI, the sale of Tele Columbus to Kabel Deutschland etc.